-Practice in Ministry and Mission (PMM) provides the opportunity to integrate classroom learning with practical experience in a teaching congregation or other setting for ministry.
-Faithful discipleship, shared pastoral leadership and accountability in ministry are fundamental principles in this experiential sequence of the curriculum.
-Placement plans are available to students who meet denominational requirements for supervised ministry.
+Practice in Ministry and Mission (PMM) provides the opportunity to integrate classroom learning with practical experience in a teaching congregation or a nonprofit setting for ministry.

-Typically, students are in a ministry setting teamed up with pastoral learning partners for contiguous Fall and Spring semesters for two continuous academic years.
+Typically, students are in a ministry setting teamed up with learning partners for contiguous Fall and Spring semesters.
+Students may also elect to participate in two 9-week intensive (full-time) summer internships, hopefully, at one site.
+PMM placements beginning in the Fall semester are determined by May 1 and summer internships are determined by April 1.

-Students may elect to participate in
+Year One: Spiritual

-a 9-week intensive (full-time) summer internship at one site either for their first or second year of colloquy.
-PMM placements beginning in the Fall semester are determined by May 1 and summer internships are determined by March 1.
+Formation for the Practice

-Year One: Spiritual Formation for the Practice of Ministry
+of Ministry